From Nature, Vietnam Slowly Forges Its Own Brand of Contemporary Architecture | Saigoneer

 "It will spread, but it depends on investors," Ngon shared.
 "Right now investors think that clients and people want what they're building, and they look to other developing countries for inspiration, but now more things made with more local values are coming up, and they will see more of that and realize that's what people here want.
 So they will have to change their mindset once they realize that the way they're doing it now isn't right for society or the environment."

-Hiep, from a21, is unsparing in his critique of the most common current designs.
-"From what we're seeing, it feels like what most people are doing is based on trends, and really just to create a building that you can take great photos from, not really a great place to stay.
+Hiep, from a21, is unsparing in his critique of the most common current designs: "From what we're seeing, it feels like what most people are doing is based on trends, and really just to create a building that you can take great photos from, not really a great place to stay.
 I don't think there's a style established that can be considered Vietnamese or Saigonese yet."

 Past Inspiration

-Perhaps the most Saigonese architectural one can find right is the modernism mentioned above, examples of which can be found throughout southern Vietnam and all the way up to Hue.
+Perhaps the most Saigonese architectural style one can find right now is the modernism mentioned above, examples of which can be found throughout southern Vietnam and all the way up to Hue.

 Melissa Merryweather, director of Green Consult-Asia and board member of the Vietnam Green Building Council, wishes more current architects would take inspiration from this indigenous style.